eurotools/blender-addon/README.md

 ## Useful tools
 Other useful tools during development are the _Python Console_ (_Shift + F4_) to view the internal data structures, and the _System Console_ (_Window > Toggle System Console_) to view possible Python error output and dumping debug `print("LOL")` calls.

+Keep in mind that there is [a great extension for the free *Visual Studio Code* IDE](https://github.com/JacquesLucke/blender_vscode) to debug and auto-live-reload on save, making Blender add-on development much more straightforward.
+I found about this after the fact.

 That should be enough.